RESEARCH GRANTS IN THE ARTS: Program Description

 Grants cannot exceed 50% of the total cost of the project.
 All grants require a nonfederal cost share/match of at least 1 to 1.
 These cost share/matching funds may be all cash or a combination of cash and in-kind contributions, and can include federally-negotiated indirect costs.
 You may include in your Project Budget cost share/matching funds that are proposed but not yet committed at the time of the application deadline.

 We reserve the right to limit our support of a project to a particular phase(s) or cost(s).
-All costs included in your Project Budget must be expended during your period of performance.
-Costs associated with other federal funds, whether direct or indirect (e.g., flow down through a state arts agency), can't be included in your Project Budget.
+All costs included in your Project Budget must be incurred during your period of performance.
+Costs associated with other federal funds, whether direct or indirect (e.g., flow down through a state arts agency), cannot be included in your Project Budget.
 No pre-award costs are allowable in the Project Budget.
-Costs incurred before the earliest project start date of January 1, 2024, can't be included in your budget or cost share/match.
+Costs incurred before the earliest project start date of January 1, 2025, cannot be included in your budget or cost share/match.

 All applications submitted and grants made in response to these guidelines are subject to the NEA’s grant regulations and terms and conditions.